-At a post-release talk event for 13 Sentinels: Aegis Rim, creator George Kamitani answered numerous questions from fans in a spoiler-filled Q&A session.
+At a post-release talk event for 13 Sentinels: Aegis Rim, which Frontline Gaming Japan also attended, creator George Kamitani answered numerous questions from fans in a spoiler-filled Q&A session.

 This article contains major spoilers for 13 Sentinels: Aegis Rim